Ecclesiastical Architects & Surveyors Association

 b) Any 10% of Members eligible to vote under the Rules may, by giving notice over their joint signatures, requisition a Special General Meeting.
 Such a notice shall state the purpose of the meeting, and shall set out any motion to be moved.

-c) On receiving such notice, the Committee shall be required to convene a Special General Meeting, within one month and where notice of a motion has been given, such notice shall be communicated to all Members, Retired Members, Honorary Members, Honorary Life Members, Associates and Correspondents.
-At any Special General Meeting a quorum of 10% of Members eligible to vote shall be required.
+General Meeting, within one month and where notice of a motion has been given, such notice shall be communicated to all Full Members, Retired Members, Life Members Affiliate Members, Associate Members, Student Members, Honorary

 RULE 15 ALTERATIONS TO RULES